-At December 31, 2021 and 2020, we accrued an asset retirement obligation of \$5,445,672, and \$6,054,919. respectively, for our obligation to reclaim our mine facilities based on our most recent reclamation plan, as revised, submitted and approved by the Nevada State Environmental Commission and Division of Environmental Protection.
+At December 31, 2022 and 2021, we have asset retirement obligations of \$5,226,505, and \$5,445,672. respectively, for our obligation to reclaim our mine facilities based on our most recent reclamation plan, as revised, submitted and approved by the Nevada State Environmental Commission and Division of Environmental Protection.
 Our total reclamation liability includes cost estimates for our American Flat processing facility, Dayton project and enhanced reclamation obligations in Storey County.
 Effective January 1, 2021, we updated the expected reclamation commencement date from December 31, 2022 to December 31, 2025.
-This resulted in a reduction in the liability of \$926,434 using a discount rate of 6.02%.
-The adjustment in excess of the net retirement obligation asset of \$57,963 was \$868,471 at January 1, 2021 and was recorded in the consolidated statements of operations.
+This resulted in a reduction in the liability of \$926,434 at January 1, 2021 which was recorded as a gain in selling, general and administrative expenses on the consolidated statements of operations.